Ambrosius Francken I

 Ambrosius Francken I (1544–1618) was a Flemish painter known for his religious works and historical allegories painted in a late Mannerist style.
 He was a prominent member of the Francken family of artists, which played a very important role in the Flemish art scene from the late 16th to middle 17th century.

 Life

-Ambrosius Francken I was born in Herentals.
-His father was the painter Nicolaes Francken from Herentals who later moved to Antwerp.
+Ambrosius Francken I was born in Herentals, the son of painter Nicolaes Francken, who later moved to Antwerp.
 His brothers Frans Francken I and Hieronymus Francken I both became successful painters.
 Ambrosius studied under his father and the leading Antwerp Mannerist painter Frans Floris.
 The early biographer Karel van Mander reports in the Schilder-boeck that Francken spent time in Tournai where he lived at the Bishop's residence.
 Van Mander met him in Tournai while he himself was residing there as a young pupil at his master Pieter Vlerick's house.
 In 1570 Francken spent some time in Fontainebleau.